 MOUNTAIN BIKING AREAS

-Located about 14 minutes southeast of Laramie, the Happy Jack Trailhead provides access to a multi-use network of trails that will delight beginners and challenge even the most experienced rider.
+Located about 14 minutes southeast of Laramie, the Happy Jack and Pole Mountain Trailheads provide access to a multi-use network of trails that will delight beginners and challenge even the most experienced rider.
 This area features miles of winding fire roads and steep single tracks, and the lucky cyclist may catch a glimpse of marmot, elk, or even moose.

 Located about 25 minutes southeast of Laramie along I-80, the area around the famous Vedauwoo rocks offers thrilling mountain biking among wild granite formations.
 The Turtle Rock Loop is a 3 mile bike roller coaster, while many other trails explore the rocky outcroppings.
 Bring a map and take your bearings frequently as this area contains many unmarked use trails.

 Located about 30 minutes southeast of Laramie, Curt Gowdy State Park contains some of the most exciting mountain biking in Wyoming.
 The extensive single track system was designed specifically for mountain bikers, featuring log jumps, vertical drops, slab cruising, and meandering dirt paths.
 Trail information posted at almost every intersection allows you to choose your level of challenge.
 The slightly lower elevation means that Curt Gowdy State Park is snow-free earlier than either Vedauwoo or Happy Jack.